How to Install Koha Library System on Ubuntu Server 20.04 LTS

 sudo koha-create --create-db demo

-Your config file will contain configurations similar to what’s below.
+- Your configuration file will be similar to the one below.
 It has two sections defining the VirtualHost – one for the OPAC and the other for the Staff page.

-– Replace ServerName in both sections with the domain or subdomain you wish to use for your OPAC and Staff pages.
-In this example I use opac.example.com for the OPAC and staff.example.com for the Staff page.
+- Replace ServerName in both sections with the domain or subdomain you wish to use for your OPAC and Staff pages.
+In this example, we use opac.example.com for the OPAC and staff.example.com for the Staff page.

 <VirtualHost *:80>